BALIF CommittEes

 BALIF’s representation and participation at the Conference is crucial to ensure visibility of the LGBTQI legal community at the statewide level and to bring LGBTQI issues before the Conference.
 Members are invited to participate in the resolution drafting and review process even if attendance at the Conference is not possible.

-Any member interested in authoring a resolution, weighing in on proposed resolutions, and/or serving as a BALIF Delegate to the Conference in San Diego, California on September 24-27, 2020 may contact the CCBA Committee at ccba@balif.org for more information.
+Any member interested in authoring a resolution, weighing in on proposed resolutions, and/or serving as a BALIF Delegate to the Conference on September 5-6, 2025 may contact the CCBA Committee at ccba@balif.org for more information.

 Diversity, Equity & Inclusion